 If you’d like to participate in the challenge, just send an email to (Ken at AccentInteractive [dot] net) and let me know what you’d like to do.
 Then start creating.
 Once you have something to share, post it online and send me the link to it so I can include it in our list of participants.

-- Spencer will make a photo for each of 31 emotions.
+- Spencer will make a new drink each day.